nafizjiwa/CSS-Combinators/README.md

             div + p {} - selects the FIRST <p> element placed immediately after a <div>.

-    GENERAL SIBLING selector (~)  ------> Styles all the NEXT siblings of a former element but NOT siblings before.
+     SIBLING selector (~)  ------> Styles all the NEXT siblings of a former element but NOT siblings before.

             div ~ p {} - selects <p> elements that are NEXT siblings of a <div>
                        The div must precedes p element